[Minor revision–posted 11/28/23 (replaces 10/20/21 edition)]

 (1) Be performed with appropriate sedatives, analgesics, or anesthetics, unless withholding such agents is justified for scientific reasons, in writing, by the principal investigator and will continue for only the necessary period of time;

-(3) Not include the use of paralytics without anesthesia unless scientifically justified or approved by the IACUC;
+(3) Not include the use of paralytics without anesthesia unless scientifically justified or approved by the IACUC.

 f.
 The animals' living conditions will be appropriate for their species and contribute to their health and comfort.
-The housing, feeding, and nonmedical care of the animals will be directed by the attending veterinarian or other scientist trained and experienced in the proper care, handling, and use of the species being maintained or studied;
+The housing, feeding, and nonmedical care of the animals will be directed by the AV or other scientist trained and experienced in the proper care, handling, and use of the species being maintained or studied;

 g.
 Medical care for animals will be available and provided as necessary by a qualified veterinarian;